trikoder/oauth2-bundle/README.md

                 entity_manager:       default
             in_memory:            ~

-        # The priority of the event listener that converts an Exception to a Response.
-        exception_event_listener_priority: 10

         # Define a custom format in which any response will be converted.
         # Supported by default: disabled, json
         response_formatter: disabled